codilime/blogpost-distributed-consistency/README.md

   http://${FACTORY_IP_ADDRESS}:8000/delivery/
 ```

+Note: The `warehouse_id` and `material_id`s values (UUIDv4) are quoted above
+only by way of example, they are pseudo-random values so will be different
+in each environment.

 Delivered materials stored in a warehouse will diminish its capacity, so after
 testing a delivery something will change, e.g.